 ROI concentrates on a small set of operational levers:

-- faster closes as quality, production, and maintenance data converge with traceable decisions,
+• faster closes as operational data converge with traceable decisions,

-Deloitte research frames these gains through measurable outcomes—production output, productivity uplift, and unlocked capacity—rather than technology adoption.
+Deloitte research frames these gains through measurable outcomes rather than technology adoption.
 The financial signal strengthens as AI embeds into workflows that govern daily decisions.
 Value emerges from compressed cycle time and execution reliability, not from isolated model performance or experimental pilots.

 Value Driver 7.
 Governance and Compliance: Control Without Friction